Published December 5, 2021

 Your reputation is your most valuable asset.
 You have to protect it.
 No one else will.
 Conversations online have the potential to damage your brand reputation, irreparable.
 But, monitoring online conversations manually is difficult, inefficient, and inaccurate.

 Our platform gives you a comprehensive brand protection and reputation framework so you never miss a mention - across social, online and print media, TV and radio.
 Mitigate reputational risk through an early warning system and predictive alerts.
-Talkwalker's social listening platform will help you to monitor potential issues with instant and predictive alerting, unique AI-powered sentiment analysis, image and video analytics.
+Talkwalker's consumer intelligence platform will help you to monitor potential issues with instant and predictive alerting, unique AI-enabled sentiment analysis, image and video analytics.

 Ever tried to stop a crisis from spreading?
-Two words... herding kittens.
+Two words... herding cats.

 The video was posted by the mother of the victim.